otternq/iOSOpenGLLearning/README.md

 Goals
 -----
-- To create an Android Aplication using OpenGL
+- To create an iOS Aplication using OpenGL
 - Allow a user to move an object on the screen
 - Allow a user to rotate an object or camera view